-In October 2007, representatives from the Comprehensive Plan Committee met with representatives from the local business The meetings offered community. an opportunity for additional important stakeholders to discuss current conditions in the Town and the potential for improvements.
+In October 2007, representatives from the Comprehensive Plan Committee met with representatives from the local business The meetings offered community. additional opportunity for important stakeholders to discuss current conditions in Town and the potential improvements.
 Throughout the planning process, the Town maintained a website dedicated to the comprehensive plan.
 The meeting minutes, site made all draft documents, and other relevant items available to the public for viewing and feedback.